More Like This

 New and late-model car values drop as you own them, creating a cost per mile that is often worse for EVs due to their higher price and often greater depreciation.

-For example, Subaru, which is not known for electrified cars, has an average resale value of 66% of its original price after five years.
+For example, Subaru, not known for electrified cars, has an average resale value of 66% of its original price after five years.

 A new $35,000 Subaru will depreciate $11,500 over the first five years, or $6.30 daily.
 That’s you and a friend having a latte seven days a week.